ska-telescope/ska-pss-protest/docs/src/product.rst

          Write test code
          """

-As variables cannot be passed between test stage (i.e., a variable declared in the *given* step cannot be accessed in any other steps), it is useful to define a context *fixture* that contains a dictionary of variables we wish to pass around the different stages, e.g.,
+As variables cannot automatically be passed between test stages (i.e., a variable declared in the *given* function cannot be accessed in any other functions), it is useful to define a context *fixture* that contains a dictionary of variables we wish to pass around the different stages, e.g.,

 .. code-block:: bash